systems-cs-pub-ro/carte-uso/README.md

 Similarly, there is a subfolder for each chapter with support source code.
 Source code is referenced in each chapter content in the `book/` folder.

+## Virtual Machine

+The content in the practical, focused on Linux.
+We use a virtual machine running Ubuntu Linux 18.04 to run commands and highlight practical actions.
+It is recommended you used this virtual machine when reading the book and replicating commands and their results.

+The virtual machine is available in OVA (*Open Virtual Appliance*) format at http://uso.cs.pub.ro/res/USO.ova.
+Download the virtual machine (2.8 GB) and import in a virtualization solution such as VirtualBox or VMware Workstation Player.

 ## Contributing

 The book is developed as free / open content.